Basis-set convergence

 Reading across:

-• ΔE shrinks by roughly 1/3 with each level up — classic asymptotic behaviour of the correlation-consistent series.
+• ΔE shrinks by roughly 1/3 with each level up — classic asymptotic behavior of the correlation-consistent series.
 Extrapo- lating to CBS by fitting an exponential in the cardinal number X gives around -76.0676 Ha at HF limit.

 • cc-pVTZ captures 99.96% of the cc-pVQZ improvement for 1/2 the basis functions — a reasonable default for production HF.